Belfry of Kortrijk: History

 The belfry was added to the main market square around 1307, when Courtray was prospering as an important centre of the Flemish cloth industry.
 The oldest part (the base) of the tower still dates back to this date.
 Because the original tower had stability problems, the top was shortened and replaced with a lower spire with four small spires on each corner.

 The tower, which nowadays is a free-standing tower in the middle of the Grote Mark (Main Market Square), used to be the main tower of the ‘‘Cloth hall’’, built in 1410 (see picture).
 When this Cloth hall became too small, a larger one was built on the location of the present Theatre Square (Schouwburgplein), the ‘Large Halls’.
-As a result of this, te so-called ‘old Halls’ lost their original purpose, and c.
+As a result of this, the so-called ‘old Halls’ lost their original purpose, and c.
 1550, they were transformed into 22 houses with a common courtyard.
 These houses were rebuilt in 1717.